PaulKinlan/paul.kinlan.me/source/_posts/2014-12-08-what-news-readers-want.markdown

 *  Show developers how to build experiences that install, work offline and sync when users want them to.

-*TL;DR* We need to show developers how to build great apps on the web.
+*TL;DR* We need to show developers how to build great apps on the web in the contexts they expect.

-All the results are available for [everyone to read](http://www.google.com/insights/consumersurveys/view?survey=xqnkc3hqtrucy&question=1)
+All the results are available for [everyone to read](http://www.google.com/insights/consumersurveys/view?survey=xqnkc3hqtrucy&question=1).
+I would love your feedback.